dataresearchcenter/investigraph-etl/docs/tutorial.md

 ### Metadata

-Every dataset needs a unique identifier as a sub-folder in our block, let's use `gdho`.
+Every dataset needs a unique identifier, called `name` (or `foreign_id` in [OpenAleph](https://openaleph.org)).
+By convention, we use this identifier as well in the directory structure as a sub-folder.
+Let's use `gdho` here.
 We will reference this dataset always with this identifier.

 Create a subfolder:

     mkdir -p datasets/gdho

 Create the configuration file with the editor of your choice.
-The path to the file (by hardcoded convention) will now be:
+The path to the file (by convention) should be:

     datasets/gdho/config.yml